Recent legal victories have spurred counties and states to provide medication-assisted treatment to prisoners struggling with substance use.

 That’s why she was determined not to go off it when was she was sentenced in 2018 to 40 days in the Aroostook County jail in northern Maine for swiping $40 cash from a Walmart self-checkout.

 From a previous stay in jail, Smith knew that going back meant discontinuing buprenorphine, effectively forcing her to detox from it, increasing her risk of relapse and death from overdose after her release.
-So before her ...
+So before her sentence was scheduled to ...